Jakarta1337/bloc_state_management_2/README.md

 # bloc_state_management_2

-Learn & test state management (Cubit, REST API, Equatable ).
+Learn & test state management (Bloc & Cubit) in counter and with REST API.